perama-v/perama-v.github.io/docs/ethereum/ideas.md

 is easy to understand, people might be less afraid to release their ideas.
-There is likely a strong desire for people to share their ideas and have them be the subject to the internet-swarm, whose members can contribute to the idea in compelmentary ways.
+There is likely a strong desire for people to share their ideas and have them be the subject to the internet-swarm, whose members can contribute to the idea in complementary ways.

 This idea is an:

 ```
 [---Open~Idea---]

 (*) Open your own ideas to the world (*)
 ```

 # Organic Manifestations

-In recongnition that a de novo knowledge graph would be an enormous undertaking, it may be wise to consider where the implementation might natrually arise.
+In recognition that a de novo knowledge graph would be an enormous undertaking, it may be wise to consider where the implementation might naturally arise.

 Consider GitHub as a graph of knowledge where there is already a system for 'attestation of personal contribution'.
 Imagine if you